 You and Kirk have really built a strong reputation in business, but how do you create that line of separation between work and romance?

 Honestly, we literally have to make the time.
 It’s about making sure we take those vacations and our little date nights.
 Even if it’s just dinner at home with our kids as a family, we have to spend more time together instead of always [being engulfed] in growth and being worried about work.

 Speaking of business, you recently opened the Frost Bistro & Bar in Atlanta.
 What made you two want to get into the restaurant business?

-I never let anybody’s opinion sway me in a direction.
-All I did is pray and follow my heart.
+I never let anybody’s opinion sway me in any direction.
+All I did was pray and follow my heart.

 It’s no secret that you and your husband have dealt with some very public issues in your marriage, from infidelity to impending divorce.
 How has it made your relationship stronger?

 I’m going to be honest with you — a lot of times, people who speak on that could never wear my shoes.
 A lot of women haven’t even been in a relationship for five minutes, let alone 20 years.
 So you can’t speak on the decisions that I make.
 At the end of the day, it’s my life.
-And I never let anybody’s opinion sway me in a direction.
-All I did is pray and follow my heart.
-And if nobody likes it, don’t follow me and don’t leave any comments.
+And I never let anybody’s opinion sway me in any direction.
+All I did was pray and follow my heart.
+And if nobody likes it, don’t follow me and don’t leave any comments [on my Instagram.]
 Something you deal with might be something I wouldn’t deal with, but it’s not for me to tell you what to do.

 What are some changes you’ve seen in Kirk that made you want to fight for the marriage?